CRSantiago/Django-Volunteer-Portal/README.md

 ### View their total hours completed
 <img width="953" alt="agft total hours" src="https://user-images.githubusercontent.com/42612374/79872049-46e4b600-83b3-11ea-9158-daa60598a86f.png">

-### Total hours can be printed on a letterhead if needed for scholarship application or to satisy club obligation.
+### Total hours can be printed on a letterhead if needed for scholarship application or to satisfy club obligation.
 <img width="931" alt="agft letterhead" src="https://user-images.githubusercontent.com/42612374/79872137-5e23a380-83b3-11ea-8b89-59ae1cb9a2a5.png">